• Skip to primary navigation

 Use it as a marinade as well

-It’s also really nice as a marinade.
+It’s really nice as a marinade.
 Just don’t add the thickener, and you have a great marinade for steak, chicken, fish, or tofu.

 How to thicken

-I really prefer to use potato starch over cornstarch as the a thickener.
 Cornstarch tends to have a gritty mouth-feel, and I think so much of the foods we eat have corn in them, that it’s nice to move away from it sometimes.

 small dish with brown sauce in it.